Hollardiinae

 Hollardiinae is a subfamily of marine ray-finned fishes belonging to the family Triacanthodidae, the spikefishes.
-This small subfamily comprises two genera and a total of five species and all, except one species, are found in the tropical and subtropical waters of the Western Atlantic Ocean.
+This small subfamily comprises two genera and a total of five species.
+All species except one are found in the tropical and subtropical waters of the Western Atlantic Ocean.
 The exception is found in the western and central Pacific Ocean.

 Taxonomy

 Hollardiinae was first proposed as a subfamily of the family Triacanthodidae in 1968 by the American ichthyologist James C. Tyler.
-It is none of two subfmilies withion the family, the other being the nominate, Triacanthodinae.
+It is one of two subfamilies within the family, the other being the nominate, Triacanthodinae.
 The 5th edition of Fishes of the World classifies the family Triacanthodidae in the suborder Triacanthoidei along with the family Triacanthidae, the triplefins.

 Etymology

 Hollardiinae takes its name from its type genus, Hollardia, which was named in honour of the French physician and naturalist Henri Hollard, a pioneering worker in the study of the Plectognathi.

 Genera and species

 Hollardiinae contains the following genera and species: